uralys/fox/docs/exporting/android.md

 Exporting for Android: <https://docs.godotengine.org/en/stable/getting_started/workflow/export/exporting_for_android.html#doc-exporting-for-android>

+- configure to build with gradle, and install the build template: `Project > Install android build template`.
+It will generate a root `android` folder.

 ## permissions

 To use HTTP calls to your backend you need to add the following permissions to your android template in `export_presets.cfg`: